francescotili/photo-analyzer/README.md

 Once the script has the date, it proceeds to save this information on the standard EXIF Metadata and rename the file in a coherent way.
 The format used for renaming is the following: `YYYYMMDD hhmmss+xxx`.

 `+xxx` is an incremental number needed for avoid replacing existing files.
 Sometime, usually with burst-shot photos, the seconds are the same.
 Thus the incremental number.
-It can accomodates 999 photos with the exactly the same Date/Time information.
+It can accomodates 999 photos with exactly the same Date/Time information.

 ### Extension mismatch